-Dr. Milton Moreland, Dean of the Faculty and Vice President for Academic Affairs, is the chief academic officer of the college and the “go-to-person” for all matters that affect student learning at Rhodes.
+Dr. Milton Moreland, Provost and Vice President for Academic Affairs, is the chief academic officer of the college and the “go-to-person” for all matters that affect student learning at Rhodes.
 He is charged with enhancing the quality of undergraduate education through promotion of excellence in teaching, the development of scholarship, and close student-faculty interactions.
 In addition, he works with academic department chairs and interdisciplinary program directors in addressing curricular, personnel, and budgetary matters.
 Dr. Moreland, Professor of Religious Studies, has served as the Director of the Rhodes Institute, Chair of the Archaeology Program, and Director of the Memphis Center at Rhodes College.
 He was the 2012 recipient of the Jameson M. Jones Award for Outstanding Faculty Service.

 Dr. Brian Shaffer, Associate Dean of Academic Affairs, assists the Dean of the Faculty in matters related to tenure and promotion, fourth-year faculty reviews, second-year reviews, post-tenure faculty reviews, and faculty development programs.
 An Associate Dean since 2000, Dr. Shaffer began his career at Rhodes in the English Department, which he joined in 1990.
 His primary area of scholarship is twentieth-century British and Irish fiction.
 Dr. Shaffer continues to teach in the Department of English in addition to his administrative duties.
 He is a past winner of both the Clarence Day Award for Outstanding Research (1995) and the Clarence Day Award for Outstanding Teaching (2000).